Is Your Child Exhausted and Cranky After School?

 The bus pulls up, and you brace yourself.
 She comes flying off the bus, backpack bouncing and arms flailing.
 You can already tell there is going to be an issue as soon as she walks in the door.
 Sure enough, she barges in the door, yelling and eyes flashing, ready to lash out.

-• When kids are in school all day, they receive a constant barrage of distracting or annoying sensory input all around them (the loud cafeteria, echoing in the gym, pencils scratching, fans whirring, and, let’s not forget, computers).
+- When kids are in school all day, they receive a constant barrage of distracting or annoying sensory input all around them (the loud cafeteria, echoing in the gym, pencils scratching, fans whirring, and let’s not forget computers).
 This environment is very stressful for many kids, even those who don’t struggle with processing sensory input.
-For kids that do have sensory processing challenges, this can be truly aversive and distressing.
+For kids who do have sensory processing challenges, this can be truly aversive and distressing.

-• Add to that limited movement because kids need to sit still most of the day and are under constant pressure to focus.
-“Motion changes emotion” because movement is the body’s most reliable arousal regulator/stress off-loader.
-But for hours at a time, usually during activities with higher cognitive challenges, the coping strategy of movement is mostly unavailable to kids.
+- Add to that, limited movement because kids need to sit still most of the day and are under constant pressure to focus.
+“Motion changes emotion,” because movement is the body’s most reliable arousal regulator/stress off-loader.
+But for hours at a time, usually during activities with higher cognitive challenge, the coping strategy of movement is mostly unavailable to kids.

-• They may also receive rejection from unkind peers or teachers at school.
+- They may also receive rejection by unkind peers or teachers at school.

-This combination is exhausting, and kids often arrive home feeling discouraged and overwhelmed.
+This combination is overwhelming, and kids often arrive home feeling downright exhausted and cranky.
 Their stress can pour out in anger at parents and siblings, demanding behavior, or being overly silly and physical.

 Research indicates that self-control is a limited resource, and your child has probably drained their self-control tank down to the last fumes.